arkivverket/py-objectstore/README.md

 The API is not meant for use outside the National Archieves.
 But for all means, go ahead.
 Its open source.

+## Using this with Poetry.
-## To add this to a Poetry project put something like this in your `pyproject.toml`
+To add this to a Poetry project put something like this in your `pyproject.toml`

 ```
 [tool.poetry.dependencies]
 python = "^3.7"
 py-objectstore = { git = "https://github.com/arkivverket/py-objectstore.git" }
 ```

+The proceed and do ```poetry install``` as you otherwise would.

 ## Example usage for local file access